2020PB/police-brutality/reports/Washington.md

 The second link shows a still of the bicyclist's arrest.

-The third link shows additional footage of the arrest and of police shoving the crowd
+The third and fourth links shows additional footage of the arrest and of police shoving the crowd.

 tags: arrest, pepper-spray, spray, strike, beat, shove, tackle, baton, shield, neck, knee, protestor